 On a single day, nearly 72 people travel into Bwindi Forest to see gorillas and only eight people are allowed to see a gorilla family.
 Only a few people a day can visit the other two national parks where mountain gorillas are living.
 You need a daily permit, and the price is around 600 US dollars.
 The way to do the trekking is to book with some local tour operators in advance to be sure to get your permit.
 Anyways you can also book on the website of Uganda Wild Life.

 4) Tour and Local tour operators

-You can find the site of some local tour operators clicking here.
+You can find the site of some local tour operators by clicking here.
 Alternatively, you can organise your Gorilla trek through reliable Online Travel Companies such as Viator or GetYourGuide, which offer great deals for tours and activities.
 You can also look for your Uganda safari using the website safaribookings.com.